(CNN) — There's nothing quite like a festive market to bring out the Christmas spirit in people.

 Outside the Winter Village, the Josephine Shaw Lowell Fountain is at its most beautiful during winter time, when it regularly freezes over.

-The Winter Village opened on October 28 and is scheduled to run until March 5, 2023.
+The Bank of America Winter Village at Bryant Park opened on October 28 and is scheduled to run until March 5, 2023.

 Information correct at the time of publishing.